VuNKhoi/LightOre/README.md

 # LightOre: ForeFlight-Style Flutter Aviation App

 ## Overview
 LightOre is a modular, testable Flutter application inspired by Boeing ForeFlight, designed for pilots and aviation enthusiasts.
-The app is built with a clean architecture, robust authentication (including Google Sign-In and Firebase), and a future-proof mapping strategy that starts with Mapbox and migrates to MapLibre for full control and open-source flexibility.
+The app is built with a clean architecture, robust authentication (including Google Sign-In and Firebase), and a future-proof mapping strategy that starts with flutter_map and migrates to MapLibre for full control and open-source flexibility.

 ## Architecture & Philosophy
 - **Feature-based folder structure**: Code is organized by feature (e.g., `features/auth/`, `features/home/`), with shared widgets and utilities in dedicated folders.